-The pool is now running on different Haskell testnets, and the pool site has been upgraded significantly.
-Say hello to v2.0 of the site.
+The pool is now running on Cardano mainnet.
+Say hello to v2.0 of the site!

 New design new features